renekilp/TIVI-First_Year_Material/README.md

-This repository contains only python related notes, exercises and homework.
+This repository contains only python, css, html and javascript related notes, exercises and homework.